 Crispy Apple, Raisin and Walnut Salad

-A delightful crispy apple salad with raisins, walnuts and yogurt that can be on the table in 15 minutes.
+A delightful crispy apple salad with raisins, walnuts and yogurt that can be on the table in just 15 minutes.

 I recently went with a group of friends to a great Brazilian steak house where the waiters go from table to table with large skewers of various cuts of meat.

 The meat is delicious, and it’s all cooked over a charcoal grill.

 And each guest is provided with a “chip” which looks kind of like a coaster that has one red, and one green side.

 The idea is that when you’re ready for the waiters to come by with all of the different types of meat, you turn your chip to the green side.